davidegat/Lotus123-on-reMarkable/README.md

 Now you have a working FreeDOS machine in Virtualbox, with a Lotus copy installed upon, try if it works locally and stop your virtual machine.

 <h2>CONVERTING VIRTUALBOX VDI DRIVE, AND WHY</h2>
-Ok, we have choosiness in the installation process by Lotus, but also I faild several times trying to get my Lotus into BOCHS. bximage which creates BOCHS images was not a thing for me, I am too lazy to be able to write into those read only images.
+Ok, we have choosiness in the installation process by Lotus, but also I failed several times trying to get my Lotus into BOCHS. bximage which creates BOCHS images was not a thing for me, I am too lazy to be able to write into those read only images.
 Other means went into failure (I will not get into this...).
 So I just converted my Virtualbox VDI disk containg all software and system, into an IMG file to be used into BOCHS.
 Then I updated my FreeDOS installation on BOCHS, because the full image can't be read by the emulator - almost in my case - don't ask me why...<br><br>

   <li>Use Virtualbox tools to convert your Virtualbox VDI disk image: <b>vboxmanage clonehd --format RAW source.vdi destination.img</b><br> where "source" is the name of your virtual hard drive on Virtualbox.
   <li>Rename your destination.img, let's assume file.img, and scp it to remarkable: <b>scp file.img root@your-remarkable-ip:/home/root</b><br>